This post may contain affiliate links. Please read my disclosure for more info.

 Timemore Chestnut C2 manual coffee grinder

-- Convenient to carry : The body weighs 430g, while maintaining a light weight and a moderate sense of weight and luxury.
-It is ideal not only for home use but also for carrying outdoors or traveling.
+- Lightweight and easy to carry: You can obtain TIMEMORE C2 grinder X1, brush X1, cloth bag X1, and product manual X1; The weight of the bean grinder is 430g, while maintaining a lightweight and moderate sense of weight and luxury.
+It is not only suitable for home use, but also very suitable for carrying outdoors or traveling.

 Dimensions: 8.03 x 5.75 x 3.31 inches

 When it comes to quality, the Timemore is excellent, but I still prefer 1Zpresso’s durability and features.

 So why bother including it on this list?

 I just love the design.
 I never pick my equipment based solely on visual appeal, but this one passes all of the bars to be included.
 The unique look is worth calling out since most of the other companies in this space have just gotten lazy with their stainless steel cylinders.

 Porlex Mini stainless steel coffee grinder

 - Ceramic conical burrs with wide range can grind from powder to french press